 - Cocoa powder: Or cacao powder.
 You could also experiment with using half cocoa and half Dutch-processed cocoa.

-- Oat Flour: Use certified gluten-free if needed.
-You can buy this or make it at home by grinding the oats in a coffee/spice grinder.
+- Ground oats (or oat flour): Use certified gluten-free if needed.
+You can make your own oat flour at home by grinding rolled oats in a coffee/spice grinder or blender.

 - Espresso powder (optional): Helps to enhance the depth of the cocoa flavor (without tasting like coffee!)